-Although there is no official course textbook, I have selected three textbooks that cover various aspects of the course, and placed them on reserve at Bobst library (they are listed under the psychology course number).
-These are not required and I am not recommending that anyone purchase them.
+Although there is no official course textbook, there are several that cover various aspects of the course, and one ("Neuroeconomics") that covers a big fraction of it.
+Where possible, I have placed them on reserve at Bobst library (they are listed under the psychology course number), and I will be assigning relevant chapters from others and posting them electronically.
+I am not recommending that anyone purchase any of these books, and they are not required other than the chapters I assign.
 They are just provided as a reference in case you are lost or want background.
 They are: